-- 1. Photographs: JPEGs or TIFFs at a minimum resolution of 4"x6", 300 dpi.
-Also upload an index (Word file) with property name, date taken, and a short description of the image. - 2.
-Plans and Specification: PDF, JPGs, or TIFFs at a reasonable resolution for reviewers to view.
-Please have file name reflect property name and description of the document.
+- 4. Estimates from contractors, consultants - 5.
+Resumes for contracted labor and/or project professionals (if known) - 6.
+Project Photos: JPGs or PNGs at a minimum resolution of 4"x6", 300 dpi indexed with property name, date taken, and a short description of the image.
+Attach as part of the packet document. - 7.
+Drawings and specifications (architectural and/or engineering): PDF, JPGs, or PNG at a reasonable resolution for reviewers to view, attached onto the bottom of the packet.